 The Flame Technologies nitrogen regulator is a great choice for someone dealing with very high pressure forces.
 For up to 3,000 PSI of inlet pressure it will hold strong without budging, all the while providing you with a high level of control over pressure release.
 The construction is rock solid, which is unfortunately also reflected in its price.
 Although Flame Technologies isn’t a household name, their American-based construction does provide parts you can believe in.

-Finally, the PRO CO2 regulator is a middle ground between the RHP400 and the Flame Technologies regulator.
+Finally, the SPARC regulator is a middle ground between the RHP400 and the Flame Technologies regulator.
 It has a much wider range of inlet pressure than Uniweld, but not quite the industrial-levels of support that you’ll find with Flame Technologies.
-If you’re looking for more than the RHP400 can offer, but you’re not trying to regulate a massive system, then the PRO CO2 is a great choice.
-And if you need more precision with respect to inlet pressure than you can get with other regulators, then PRO CO2 is again a wonderful pick.
+If you’re looking for more than the RHP400 can offer, but you’re not trying to regulate a massive system, then the SPARC is a great choice.
+And if you need more precision with respect to inlet pressure than you can get with other regulators, then SPARC is again a wonderful pick.